Pranitapd/trivia_final/02_trivia_api/starter/backend/README.md

 ## API Reference

 - Base URL: Right now the appisrunning locally.
-After doing 'npm start'in the frontend code the app will be osted by default on http://127.0.0.1:5000/ i.e localhost.
+After doing 'npm start'in the frontend code the app will be osted by default on http://127.0.0.1:5000/.
 - Authentication: No authentication is required for running the site at present.
 - You need to run both backend(using Flask run) and frontend for site to work.
 - If website does not open correctly in browser you need to disable security from your chrome window.
 Open Run and type- chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security .
 Hit enter. open your localhost here.